Murder of T. Maniam: Govindasamy Ravichandran

-Julaiha, Venkatesan, Chandran and Mani were not the only four participants of the plot of Maniam’s murder.
+Julaiha, Venkatesan, Chandran and Mani were not the only four participants in the plot of Maniam’s murder.
 There was a fifth man, 28-year-old fisherman Govindasamy Ravichandran, a childhood friend of both Chandran and Venkatesan who also came from Pudukuppam, the same village where Chandran and Venkatesan grew up.
-The bulk of the prosecution’s case against Julaiha and the two men were largely based on Ravichandran’s testimony, which was made in the middle of the trial after Fairos and Sairah.
+The bulk of the prosecution’s case against Julaiha and the two men was largely based on Ravichandran’s testimony, which was made in the middle of the trial after Fairos and Sairah.

 When he first took the stand, Ravichandran told the court that he first knew of the plan to murder Maniam when he was recruited on 14 April 1999, and heard about it from Julaiha as the conspirators sat in a HDB void deck in Geylang.
 At first, Ravichandran was reluctant to help commit murder as he was then just married with a daughter who was born one year earlier.
 But Julaiha reassured him that she would pay him, and they would go to India together once she sold the house and got the money.
 It was with some persuasion that Ravichandran barely agreed to help assault Maniam.
 Over why did he knew it was to murder Maniam, he said that Julaiha wanted him to “finish off” Maniam, which he took to mean killing Maniam.
-The fourth man and driver Mani was only recruited a day later after Ravichandran.
+The fourth man and driver, Mani, was only recruited a day after Ravichandran.

 On 16 April 1999, the first attempt began.
 After the men went to watch a film in Sultan Plaza the night before, they prepared weapons and drove to the neighbourhood where Maniam lived.
-At that time, Ravichandran recounted, Venkatesan left the group, saying that he was recognisable and might add unnecessary risk to their plan, hence he left it up to both Chandran and Ravichandran to kill Maniam.
+At that time, Ravichandran recounted, Venkatesan left the group, saying that he was recognisable and might add unnecessary risk to their plan, hence, he left it up to both Chandran and Ravichandran to kill Maniam.
 Later, the three men saw Maniam stepping out of the house to go to work.
 Both Chandran and Ravichandran thus prepared themselves with weapons and began to head out towards Maniam.
-Unlike Chandran, who was more inclined to commit the murder, Ravichandran was more fearful and hesitating to do so given he was worried about his family.
-When Chandran gave him the signal to move forward and launch their attack, Ravichandran fearfully backed out and escaped, leading to Chandran forced to follow suit and thus the first attempt failed.
+Unlike Chandran, who was more inclined to commit the murder, Ravichandran was more fearful and hesitant to do so, given he was worried about his family.
+When Chandran gave him the signal to move forward and launch their attack, Ravichandran fearfully backed out and escaped, leading to Chandran being forced to follow suit and thus the first attempt failed.